dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 Roughly every 30 seconds he'll grip everyone in melee and start casting Massive Smash for 8 seconds.
 Everyone will be rooted, and must get out before the end of the cast or they will die.
 You have two choices here, either everyone in your group has an ability to get out of root (so you can Shift Forms, Shaman can Ghost Wolf, DH can Vengeful Retreat, Pally can Freedom, etc) so they get out on their own, or they cannot in which case you MUST kill the add that roots them in place, in order for them to get out.

-As a note, I also want to apologise to my guildy Pasta who I left for dead every single time this was cast, it sucks to be a Priest this tier.
+As a note, I also want to apologise to my guildy Pasta who I left for dead every single time this was cast on Beta, it sucks to be a Priest this tier.

 #### What power to take
-The only power here really worth considering is

 - {{< spell 357524 "The Stone Ward" >}}
 - {{< spell 356828 "Dripping Fang" >}}
 - {{< spell 356827 "Tiny Dancing Shoes" >}}

-Stone Ward is the only real sensible choice, increasing your HP is a no-brainer, Leech is good, but healing yourself when you've taken damage is worse than not taking the damage in the first place, and Dancing Shoes is a weird one.
+Stone Ward is the go-to choice, increasing your HP is a no-brainer, Leech is good, but healing yourself when you've taken damage is worse than not taking the damage in the first place, and Dancing Shoes is a weird one that is only relevant for handling Spites (I do recommend it on Spite week).

 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/858678316966084648/unknown.png)